peteryuhang/Data-Structures-and-Algorithm-Analysis-in-JAVA/ch1-Introduction/ch1.md

   - **Making progress**: The recusive call must always be to a case that makes progress toward a base case
   - **Design rule**: Assume that all the recursive calls work
   - **Compound interest rule**: Never duplicate work by solving the same instance of a problem in separate recursive calls

+## Implementing Generic Components (Pre-Java 5)

+### Using Object for Genericity

+- To access a specific method of the object, we must **downcast** to the correct type
+- Primitive type can not be used.
+Only reference type are compatible with Object